Iosevka-Mayukai/Iosevka-Mayukai/README.md

 ## Installation

 Quit your editor/program.
-Download or Git clone this repository.
+Download this repository.
 Unzip and open the folder **/iosevka-mayukai**.

 * **Linux** : Copy the TTF files to your fonts directory, usually in your Home directory `~/.local/share/fonts/` .
 And then run Run `sudo fc-cache -f -v`.
 For refreshing Font Cache in your sistem.
 * **[Instructions for macOS](http://support.apple.com/kb/HT2509)**